luigiDB/lokiMock/README.md

 ## Planned features

+- [ ] Visualize json correctly formatted (Json editor library JS)
-- [ ] Call the endpoint under test
+- [ ] Show endpoint response
 - [ ] Add support for response matchers
-- [ ] Visualize json correctly formatted (Json editor library JS)
 - [ ] GUI should be statically configured from a JSON file

   The final setup should be similar to this [one](./documentation/sampleConfiguration.json)